 The Audit Committee consists of the two Non-Executive Directors, with Julian Hanson-Smith as Chairman.
 External advice is provided as necessary.
 The Committee considers matters relating to the reporting of results, financial controls, and the cost and effectiveness of the audit process.
 It aims to meet at least twice a year with the Company’s external auditors in attendance.
 Other Directors attend as required.

-The Remuneration Committee consists of the two Non-Executive Directors, with Chris Morris as Chairman.
+The Remuneration Committee consists of the two Non-Executive Directors, with Andy Nash as Chairman.
 The Committee determines the remuneration of the Executive Directors and makes recommendations to the Board with regard to remuneration policy and related matters.
 The Board maintains a policy of providing executive remuneration packages that will attract, motivate and retain Directors of the calibre necessary to deliver the Group’s growth strategy and to reward them for enhancing shareholder value.

 The Executive Directors’ remuneration packages consist of three elements:

 The Remuneration Committee reviews the components of each Executive Director’s remuneration package annually.
 The remuneration and terms and conditions of appointment of the Non-Executive Directors are determined by the Board.
 No Director is involved in setting his or her own remuneration.
 The Remuneration Committee meets as and when required.